The character encoding used by your computer depends on the operating system used.

 Windows uses the ANSI character set, whereas Macintosh uses the Macintosh character set.Therefore, the characters returned by the Excel Char Function for specific number codes may be different on different operating environments.

 The Excel Char function returns the character relating to a supplied character set number (from 1 to 255).

 Note that the character set may vary across different operating systems and so, for a specific number, the Char function may return different results on different computers.

 Where the number argument is an integer from 1 to 255.

-The following spreadsheet uses the Excel Char function to return the character associated with different supplied character set numbers.
+The following spreadsheet provides examples of the Excel Char function, used to return the character associated with four different character set numbers.

 Note that these results are from the Ansi character set (used on the Windows operating system).